-ASD LS developer is involved in developing a streamlined system for assessments of LS provided to older Oklahomans throughout the state.
-Currently, 11 different assessment tools are utilized by each of the 11 Area Agencies on Aging (AAA).
-Under the new process, use of a streamlined, singular assessment tool will result in a more uniform, modernized and efficient method of evaluation, saving both time and money.
+The AS Legal Services Developer established a streamlined system for assessments of LS provided to older Oklahomans throughout the state.
+Previously, 11 different assessment tools were utilized by each of the 10 Area Agencies on Aging (AAA) and the Interim Administrative Organization (IAO).
+Under the new process, four standardized quarterly assessment tools have been utilized.
+The administrative state office of Legal Aid Services of Oklahoma (LASO) is responsible for the first two quarterly assessments, which involve LASO's policies that implements federal and state law and policy.
+The individual AAA's and IAO are responsible for third and fourth quarterly assessments, which involve local practices employed pursuant to the LASO policies.
+This streamlined system for assessments of LS has resulted in a more uniform, modernized and efficient method of evaluation, saving both time and money.